 Did you know that since last year, online transactions have increased 85% in the United States?
 Especially during the Covid-19 Pandemic, the potential health risks of shopping in brick and mortar stores seem to heavily outweigh online shopping hazards.
 Our reliance on the e-commerce industry leads us to forget about the inherent risks with shopping online.
 Your identity is readily accessible for those who want it; every time you enter your credit card information you are trusting the internet with your identity.

 Most people hardly realize how accessible our identity is: with the fact that we enter our credit card number, expiration date, and CVV without hesitation, we are practically handing over our identity to the internet.

 There are a few basic rules concerning identity theft, which we would urge you to follow.

-Don’t ever allow the website to save your card information.
-Websites will often give you this choice: always opt for “no.”
+Never allow the website to save your credit card information.
+Websites will often give you the choice: always opt for “no.”